Modularity of generating series of divisors on unitary Shimura varieties

 \subsection{Statement of the main result}

 Fix a quadratic imaginary field $\kk\subset \C$ of odd discriminant $\mathrm{disc}(\kk)=-D$.
-We are concerned with the arithmetic of certain unitary Shimura varieties, whose definition depends on the following initial data: let $W_0$ and $W$ be $\kk$-hermitian spaces of signature $(1,0)$ and $(n-1,1)$, respectively, where $n\ge 3$.
-We assume that these spaces each admit an $\co_\kk$-lattice that is self-dual with respect to the hermitian form.
+We are concerned with the arithmetic of a certain unitary Shimura variety, whose definition depends on the choices of $\kk$-hermitian spaces $W_0$ and $W$ of signature $(1,0)$ and $(n-1,1)$, respectively, where $n\ge 3$.
+We assume that $W_0$ and $W$ each admit an $\co_\kk$-lattice that is self-dual with respect to the hermitian form.

 Attached to this data is a reductive algebraic group